 If we set these chunk options at the beginning, we can omit the

-options echo=FALSE, warning=FALSE, message=FALSE
+options echo=FALSE, warning=FALSE, message=FALSE in our

 individual code chunks.
 We can override them if we want, e.g.

-by including echo=TRUE
+by including echo=TRUE.

 In assignments, we may want to display the code so that our Professor